andrew/ultimate-awesome/README.md

 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
+- [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-auth](https://github.com/casbin/awesome-auth) - 📊 Software and Libraries for Authentication & Authorization & SSO & IAM.
 - [AWESOME-FER](https://github.com/EvelynFan/AWESOME-FER) - Top conferences & Journals focused on Facial expression recognition (FER)/ Facial action unit (FAU)  .
 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.